Learn

 But isolated vocabulary cards can become limited when they remove too much context.

-For example, a card like this may look simple:
+A card like this may look simple:

 front: run